jg-fisher/naive-bayes/README.md

 # naive-bayes
-Test implementation of naive-bayes from scratch.
+Day 3: Test implementation of naive-bayes from scratch.

 Blog post on this implementation: https://www.analyticsvidhya.com/blog/2017/09/naive-bayes-explained/